modelica/ModelicaSpecification/Tutorial.md

   i = p.i;
 end OnePort;
 ```
-that has two pins, p and n, a quantity, v, that defines the voltage across the component and a
+that has two pins, `p` and `n`, a quantity, `v`, that defines the voltage across the component and a
-quantity, i, that defines the current into the pin p, through the component and out from the pin n.
+quantity, `i`, that defines the current into the pin `p`, through the component and out from the pin `n`.

 The equations define generic relations between quantities of a simple electrical component.
 In
 order to be useful a constitutive equation must be added.
 The keyword partial indicates that